Meet the Provost

-Before becoming the Interim Provost in January 2014, Dr. Feinstein was hired as the Deputy Provost in July 2013.
+Before becoming the Provost in April 2014, Dr. Feinstein was hired as the Deputy Provost in July 2013 and served as Interim Provost from January through April 2014.
 He also served as the Interim Dean of the College of International and Extended Studies.

 Before coming to SJSU, Dr. Feinstein was dean and James A. Collins Distinguished Chair of The Collins College of Hospitality Management at Cal Poly Pomona.
 The Collins College is the first and largest hospitality program in California and ranked as one of the best in the nation.
 At Cal Poly Pomona, Dr. Feinstein implemented a strategic plan resulting in the elevation of the program to a college, the development of a successful self-supported master’s of science program, and the raising of more than $14.5 million in gifts.
 He also served as the first CSU Director of Hospitality Management Education and established the Hospitality Management Education Initiative, a partnership of 14 CSU campuses and a board of top industry leaders.